-Table 104 Error messages

 NTP servers

 The server running the NSA SHOULD use NTP version 4 [8].
 This will reduce the risk of clock skew between the NSAs.

 Timeouts

 In order to identify communication failures, both the MTL and Coordinator have defined timeouts to detect breakdowns in certain aspects of the communication channel.
 The characteristics of these timeouts are outlined below for informational purposes: